New world of work - #NewOfficeRoutines

 “Above all, employees want more flexible working hours from their workplace model.” - Dr. Holger Schmidt, net economist

 In a world dominated by artificial intelligence, original human characteristics such as creativity and intuition will play an increasingly important role.
 For companies, the understanding of the interaction between the human and the digital world becomes a reality success .

 Dr. Holger Schmidt, network economist and expert in the field of digitization: “Employers usually see themselves well ahead and well equipped for 'new work' when they offer home offices and provide devices for mobile work.
 Employees particularly want their workplace model to offer more flexible working hours, location-independent data access, fast network connections, paperless work and less attendance.
 In the competition of companies for the best digital minds, these factors, in addition to the quality of the job, the remuneration and the work environment, will become more important factors in choosing an employer. ”

-“We shouldn't just transfer work home, we should rethink it fundamentally.” - Simone Janson, editor Berufebilder
+"We shouldn't just transfer work home, we should rethink it fundamentally." - Simone Janson, editor of Berufebilder

-The experts in the trend report emphasize the paradigm shift in the world of work that is currently taking shape: “You should bear in mind that fixed working hours and workplaces are legacies from the industrial age,” says Simone Janson, editor of Berufebilder.
+The experts in the trend report emphasize the paradigm shift in the world of work that is currently manifesting itself: “One should remember that fixed working hours and work locations are legacies from the industrial age,” says Simone Janson, editor of Berufebilder.

 “However, we no longer need this 9-to-5 rhythm in the information society.
 The idea that success is measured by how long a person works is simply out of date.
 We shouldn't just transfer work home, we should fundamentally rethink it. ”

 "Modern technologies that enable us to fully exploit the potential of this new world are already there - it only takes the courage to use them." - Martin Böker, Director B2B Samsung Electronics GmbH